twoscoops/two-scoops-of-django-1.8/change_list.rst

   * Added mention of ModelForms for non-web data

   * Added mention fields without pre-made widgets

+  * Moved some material from security chapter to this chapter

 * Chapter: Forms and Class-Based Views